Maxx7/James-Maxx/Three Use Cases.md

 Goal in Context:avoid any issues might happen in the system

-Stakeholders:Project manager and corporate managers
+Stakeholders:project manager and corporate manager

 Preconditions: